Kombats12345/Machine-Madness/README.md

 A. Because Notepad doesn't have AutoCorrect.

-Q. Why was this in a .zip file?
+Q. Why was this in a .rar file?

-A. For the same reason this is a .txt file, & also because it takes up less space.
+A. For a similar reason this is a .txt file, & also because it takes up less space.
+You might need to download WinRAR to unzip it, though.

 # VERSION HISTORY